C. Stephen Evans: Biography

-Evans was born on May 26, 1948, in Atlanta, Georgia.
+Charles Stephen Evans was born on May 26, 1948, in Atlanta, Georgia.
 He holds a BA with high honors (philosophy) from Wheaton College, an MPhil (philosophy) from Yale University, and a PhD (philosophy) from Yale University.
 Before coming to Baylor, he taught at Wheaton College, St. Olaf College (where he also served as curator of the Howard V. and Edna H. Hong Kierkegaard Library) and Calvin College (where he was the inaugural holder of the William Spoelhof Teacher–Scholar Chair and Dean for Research and Scholarship).
 He serves on the editorial boards of multiple publications, including Kierkegaard Monographs and the International Kierkegaard Commentary Series, and is a past president of the Society of Christian Philosophers (1998–2001) and the Søren Kierkegaard Society, USA (1991).

 He is an expert on Søren Kierkegaard and has published extensively on subjects including philosophy of religion and the relationship of psychology and Christianity.
-He is University Professor of Philosophy and Humanities at Baylor University.
+He is University Professor of Philosophy and Humanities Emeritus Baylor University.

+Areas of inquiry

 Minimal dualism

 Evans has defended a type of substance dualism termed minimal dualism that combines aspects of the Cartesian and Thomistic view of persons in a Christian framework.

+The naïve teleological argument

+Evans has advanced the naïve teleological argument, which argues that the fact that world appears to be designed is reason to think that it is design, and that, if God exists, this appearance of design further functions as a natural sign by which God reveals himself.